Tinkerforge/doc/en/source/Kits/Blinkenlights/Blinkenlights.rst

 lighting and custom displays of any kind.

-The basic kit comes with one :ref:`Master Brick <master_brick>`, one :ref:`LED Strip Bricklet <led_strip_bricklet>`, four 50 LED Pixel sets, two LED power supplies, one mounting plate, one back plate and all necessary cables and mounting materials.
-The basic kit can be controlled over USB by any (Embedded-) PC (e.g.
-:ref:`Raspberry Pi <embedded_raspberry_pi>`), laptop, server or tablet.
+The basic kit comes with one :ref:`Master Brick <master_brick>`, one :ref:`LED Strip Bricklet <led_strip_bricklet>`, four 50 LED Pixel sets, one LED power supply, four wall mounting plates, one perforated back plate, one front plate and all necessary cables and mounting materials.
+The basic kit can be controlled over USB by any (Embedded-) PC (e.g. :ref:`Raspberry Pi <embedded_raspberry_pi>`), laptop, server or tablet.

 The kit can be extended by other Tinkerforge products.
 In game applications the :ref:`Multi Touch Bricklet <multi_touch_bricklet>`